Classic Scottish Shortbread for your Christmas Cookie Tray

 How to Make Classic Scottish Shortbread

 Or, I also love to shape the shortbread into petticoat tails, which are rounded discs with crimped or lined edges.
-But any way you shape them, they are a treat everyone will love.
+But no matter how you shape them, they are a treat everyone will love.

 Step 1: Make the Dough

-Cream the butter in a stand mixer until it is light and fluffy — about 3 minutes.
-Add sugar and continue to cream until the sugar is completely incorporated.
-Add salt and vanilla and stir to combine.
+Cream the butter in a stand mixer until light and fluffy, about 3 minutes.
+Add the sugar and continue creaming until it is completely incorporated, then add salt and vanilla and stir to combine.

-Add the flour to the butter mixture and the dough comes together and is just combined.
+Stir in the flour to the butter mixture, and the dough comes together and is just combined.

 Step 2: Shape the Dough